phetsims/qa/doc/qa-book.md

 #### Diff Wrapper Test

 * *What?* This is a wrapper that allows you to compare the differences between a previous build and the current build.
-* *How?* To test this wrapper you will need to test two different cases by entering a url into the box.
-The first url should be for the wrapper currently being tested, and it should show no differences.
-The second url will be provided in the issue and should show some difference.
+* *How?* To test this wrapper you will need to test two different cases by entering a URL into the box.
+The first URL should be the wrapper index URL, which should be /simulation/version/phet-io/ currently being tested, and it should show no differences.
+The second URL will be provided in the issue (and it should be the wrapper index URL, which should be /simulation/version/phet-io) and should show some difference.

 #### Multi Wrapper Test